531 Boring But Big (App & Program Guide)

 Mastering the 5/3/1 Workout: Your Ultimate Guide

-The principles behind 5/3/1 are rooted in evidence that compound lifts can help you build strength rapidly.
+The principles behind the 5/3/1 workout philosophy are rooted in evidence that compound lifts can help you build strength rapidly.
 As such, the 5/3/1 workout is based on 4 major barbell compound lifts: the squat, the deadlift, the bench press, and the overhead press.
-These four lifts, along with accessory exercises such as lunges, cover all the major muscle groups, and targeting each group twice weekly will help you quickly gain strength.
+These four lifts, along with proper accessory exercises such as lunges, cover all the major muscle groups, and targeting each group twice weekly will help you quickly gain strength.

 The 5/3/1 BBB program is incredibly popular and freely available on the Reddit r/fitness wiki.
 Getting a little complicated?
 Don’t worry, use the Boostcamp app to visualize exercises on different days, learn more about variations, and track your progress all on your mobile device.
 The Boostcamp app is free to use and available for download on iOS and Android.